yamrcraft/etl-light/README.md

 # ETL Light

-A light and effective ETL job based on Apache Spark, tailored for use-cases where the source is Kafka and the sink is either HDFS or Amazon S3.
+Light and effective Extract-Transform-Load job based on Apache Spark, tailored for use-cases where the source is Kafka and the sink is hadoop file system implementation, such as HDFS, Amazon S3 or local FS (useful for testing).

 **Features:**